canvasxyz/distill/README.md

   remain in your browser.
 * Create a filtered export of your archive, for uploading to public databases.
 Scan for NSFW tweets or offensive tweets using AI.
 * Query your archive with arbitrary AI queries.
-(This uses OpenRouter and will send your tweets to an LLM provider; we do not log or retain your tweets.)
+(This will send your tweets to an LLM provider.
+We do not log or retain your tweets.)
-* Data is stored in IndexedDB and can be wiped at any time by selecting **Clear My Data** in the archive view, which deletes the database and reloads the page.
+* Data is stored in IndexedDB and can be wiped at any time by selecting **Close Archive** in the archive view.

 ## Usage